 Tip 1: Truck Weight

 Drivers are restricted in terms of goods transport.
 This limitation is due to the carrying capacity of the trucks, which is determined based on various factors.
 The weight of the container itself, along with the weight of the goods being transported, needs to be taken into account.
-You can go through this blog which contains all the information regarding the truck type, truck weight and its carrying capacity https://www.fr8.in/blog/essential-container-truck-guide-everything-you-need-to-know.
+You can go through the essential container truck guide for information regarding the truck type, truck weight and its carrying capacity.

 Overweight trucks are in violation of transportation regulations, which can result in fines and penalties.
 Plus Overloading container trucks can have severe implications, including an increased risk of accidents, rollovers and tipping over or losing control.